vialab/GazeQ-GPT/README.md

 - Tobii Eye Tracker 5

 ### OpenAI Prerequisites
 The current version uses the Assistant API from OpenAI.
-You will need to create the Assistant yourself or change it to use the new Responses API.
+You must create the Assistant yourself or change it to use the new Responses API.

 <details>
 <summary>System Prompt for Question Generator Assistant</summary>